kcords/photo-carousel-service/readme.md

 ![Photo Service Demo](demo.gif)

 ### Description
 This is the photo carousel micro service and modal for a property listing application.
-This service was created by me for use within [the larger propertly listing application (https://github.com/thefabfour)](https://github.com/thefabfour).
+This service was created by me for use within the larger propertly listing application (link below).

 ### Setup
 1. Compile bundle.js: `npm run build-dev`